AlexKolokas/Random-Password-Generator/README.md

 # Random-Password-Generator
-Its a simple pseydorandom password generator.
+Its a simple pseudorandom password generator.
 You can choose if your password will have Big Letters,Small Letters,Numbers and symbols.

 ## Use It
 - Run the .exe file